cy33hc/ps4-ezremote-client/README.md

    ```
    smb://hostname[:port]/sharename

-     - hostname can be the textual hostname or an IP address
+     - hostname can be the textual hostname or an IP address. hostname is required
      - port is optional and defaults to 445 if not provided
+     - sharename is required
    ```

  - The url format for WebDAV is